Defining Irregular Cycles

-A normal cycle ranges 21–35 days from the first day of one bleed to the first day of the next.
-Variations within this range are usually benign.
+A normal cycle runs 21–35 days, from the first day of one bleed to the first day of the next.
+Variation within this range is usually harmless.

 Chart of normal vs. common irregular cycle patterns: oligomenorrhea, polymenorrhea, amenorrhea.